ibm-cloud-docs/appid/manageidp.md

 3. On the **Identity Providers** tab, set the providers that you want to use, to **On**.
 4. Optional: Decide whether to turn off **Anonymous users**, or leave the default, which is **On**.
 When set to **On**, user attributes are associated with the user from the moment they begin interacting with your app.
 For more information about the path to becoming an identified user, see [Progressive authentication](/docs/services/appid?topic=appid-anonymous#progressive)

 {{site.data.keyword.appid_short_notm}} provides default credentials to help with your initial set-up of Facebook and Google+.
-You are limited to 100 uses of the credentials per instance, per day.
+You are limited to 20 uses of the credentials per instance, per day.
 Because they are IBM credentials, they are meant to be used only for development.
 Before you publish your app, update the configuration to your own credentials.
 {: tip}

 ## Adding redirect URIs
 {: #add-redirect-uri}

-A redirect URI is the callback endpoint of your app.
+Your application redirects users to {{site.data.keyword.appid_short_notm}} for authentication.
+After authentication completes, {{site.data.keyword.appid_short_notm}} redirects users back to your application.
+In order for App ID to be able to redirect users back to your app, you need to register the redirect URI.
 During the sign in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before allowing clients to participate in the authorization workflow which helps to prevent phishing attacks and grant code leakage.
 By registering your URI, you're telling {{site.data.keyword.appid_short_notm}} that the URI is trusted and it's OK to redirect your users.

 1. Click **Authentication Settings** to see your URI and token configuration options.